-About Functional Medicine
+About Functional Medicine & Costs:

 The following is a collection of pertinent Functional Medicine FAQ’s.
 If you have any more questions please let us know.

-Most importantly, Functional Medicine helps incorporate lifestyle changes into your life to restore health, balance, and vitality.
-These include dietary changes, exercise, proper sleep hygiene, meditation, and other lifestyle adjustments.
 Based on the patterns of data shown in lab results, nutritional supplements are also prescribed to support this change.

-While most people feel better within the first few weeks, the larger healing journey can take anywhere from 6 months to 2 years, depending on the complexity of your condition and how long you’ve had it.
+While most people usually feel better within the first few weeks, the larger healing journey can take anywhere from 6 months to 2 years, depending on the complexity of your condition and how long you’ve had it.

 Our goal is for you to feel healthy without an over-reliance on medications and supplements (some may be necessary), and instead utilize a good clean diet and lifestyle to maintain your optimum health.